-Man allegedly shot driver of truck in road rage shooting after failing to merge into adjacent lane
+Man allegedly wounded driver in road rage shooting after he failed to merge

 Latest Weather Blog

-Man allegedly shot driver of truck in road rage shooting after failing to merge into adjacent lane
+Man allegedly wounded driver in road rage shooting after he failed to merge

 BATON ROUGE - A man was arrested after he allegedly shot the driver of a truck who he almost hit while trying to merge lanes.